Nhi Aronheim stands at only four feet, nine inches tall, but her story is immense.

 Several anthologies including The Westword Newspaper and Kentucky Women: Two Centuries of Indomitable Spirit and Vision have profiled her harrowing journey as a child refugee who escaped war-torn Vietnam in search of the American Dream.

 Speaking very little English when Nhi arrived in Kentucky, thanks to the support from her teacher (who became her adoptive mother), Nhi excelled in school and became valedictorian her senior year.
 She later earned a Bachelor of Science degree in mathematics from Centre College in Danville, and a Master of Science degree in Telecommunications Engineering at the University of Colorado in Boulder.

 Nhi worked for four years as a telecommunications consultant during which time she met and married a Jewish man, and converted to Judaism in 2004.
 Nhi has two beautiful children who she has raised to embrace Vietnamese and Jewish cultures.

-After transitioning to sales and marketing in the mortgage industry—where Nhi worked for over sixteen years—she retired from the mortgage industry as a marketing specialist at the age of forty-one to to begin her next life adventure.
-Since then, she has been a mediator and interpreter.
-She also volunteers her time as a mediator for courts and the Better Business Bureau as well as being an active member of Toastmasters.
+After transitioning to sales and marketing in the mortgage industry—where Nhi worked for over sixteen years—she retired from the mortgage industry as a marketing specialist at the age of forty-one to begin her next life adventure.
+Since then, she has been a mediator, an interpreter, speaker, and author.
+She also volunteers her time as a mediator for the Better Business Bureau as well as being an active member of Toastmasters.